 Figure 2 illustrates the effects of carbon dioxide emissions prices on the emissions of the electric generating sector.
-Emissions levels are initially reduced 2-3% under relatively low emissions prices.
+Emissions levels are initially reduced about 1% under relatively low emissions prices.
 This is primarily due to the displacement of some petroleum coke and inefficient coal generators as a source of electricity in Florida.
-However, emissions levels then reach a plateau, whose magnitude varies with the year, during which increasing the price of emissions has relatively little effect on overall emissions levels.
+However, emissions levels then reach a plateau, whose width varies by year, during which increasing the price of emissions has relatively little effect on overall emissions levels.
 Once emissions prices exceed a critical value, however, a rapid decline in emissions levels occurs.
 This decline in emissions occurs at \$15 per ton in the short run, as coal-fired generation is quickly displaced by natural gas.
 The 'flat spots' in the surface, however, are cause for concern for policymakers.
-These areas are regions in which costs are increasing for consumers, in the form of higherrealized costs, but with little corresponding decrease in emissions.
-Consumers are thus paying higher costs without any concurrent benefit.
+These areas are regions in which costs are increasing for consumers, in the form of higher realized costs, but with little corresponding decrease in emissions.
+Consumers are thus paying higher costs without any concurrent benefit of $CO_2$ reduction.

-&lt;sup>9 As seen in Figure 1.
+&lt;sup>13 As seen in Figure 1.